-However, in order to go through with bariatric surgery a patient has to lose weight on their own first, which is where Dr. Nowzaradan’s infamous 1,200 calorie diet came from (you can learn more about the structure of his diet here).
-Losing weight prior to surgery is a prerequisite as it makes the operation safer, helps the individual recover faster and makes it more likely that the weight will continue decreasing post-surgery.
+However, in order to go through with bariatric surgery, a patient has to lose weight first, which is where Dr. Nowzaradan’s infamous 1,200 calorie diet came from (you can learn more about the structure of his diet here).
+Losing weight prior to surgery makes the operation safer, helps the individual recover faster, and makes it more likely that the weight will continue decreasing post-surgery.

-Your stomach is an essential organ that is located just to the left of your stomach.
+Your liver is located just to the left of your stomach.
 For most “healthy” people the liver could be easily moved out of the way for a surgical procedure on a stomach.
 However, for the obese patients that are candidates for this surgery, the liver is generally suffering from “non-alcoholic fatty liver” syndrome.
 This creates an engorged liver that is more difficult to operate around.
-Therefore, one of the main goals of this diet is to reduce the size of the liver.
+So, one of the main goals of this diet is to reduce the size of the liver.
 As an ancillary benefit, often the abdominal fat is also reduced, starting the patients on their way to their weight loss journey.

 These diets are usually implemented within 2-3 weeks prior to the surgery, but they can be used for longer durations if significant liver shrinking is required.
 However, these are not considered “permanent” diets as the level of calorie restriction is significant and often unsustainable for most people.